warp-contracts/smartweave-loot/docs/LOOT_CONTRACT_TUTORIAL.md

 Let's create a new file `simple-demo.js`.

+### Implemented tests
-💡 You can see the ready-made implementation of the test script in [src/tools/simple-demo.js](../src/tools/simple-demo.js).
+You can see the ready-made implementation of the test script in [src/tools/simple-demo.js](../src/tools/simple-demo.js).
 You can also see a better solution (JEST tests) in [tests/contracts.](../tests/contracts)

+### Test in node and browser environments
+You should test your contracts in both browser and Node.js environments, so that your users are able to use them anywhere.
+Pay special attention to using such globals as `Buffer`, `ArrayBuffer` or `Uint8Array` that may work differently in different environments.

 #### 1.Load required modules
 ```javascript